SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/http_proxies.ko.md

 it by sending us pull requests!
 {{% /notice %}}

-A proxy acts as an intermediary for requests between client and server.In Simple, a proxy lets you go online under different identity masking your original IP.
+A proxy server acts as an intermediary for requests between a client and a server.
+In simple, the traffic flows through the proxy server on its way to the address you requested and back.

-The HTTP proxy is a high-performance content filter which examines Web traffic to identify suspicious content, malformed content and also protects Web server from attacks.
+A proxy server for automation scripts with Selenium could be helpful for:

+* Capture network traffic
+* Mock backend calls made by the website
+* Access the requited website under complex network topologies or strict corporate restrictions/policies.

-Sometimes, When you’re in a corporate environment, browsers fails to connect to a host address. this is most likely because the environment is behind HTTP Proxy.
+If you are in a corporate environment, and a browser fails to connect to a URL, this is most likely because the environment needs a proxy to be accessed.

-Selenium provide a way to configure browser with the proxy settings
+Selenium WebDriver provides a way to proxy settings

 {{< code-tab >}}
   {{< code-panel language="java" >}}